 (click on link below to read full article)

 Readers' imaginations have been captured by the writing of Eric Jay Toll for more than three decades.
 Eric travels the Four Corners region sharing experiences and adventures in Arizona, California, Colorado, Nevada, New Mexico, Oregon, Utah, Washington and Wyoming.

 More than just a travel writer, he has a richly diverse writing repertoire covering business, real estate, development, and health technology.

 Eric's stories incorporate the experience of those around him as well as his own perspectives and observations.
 His work appears in a variety of publications in print and digital media.

-Eric lives in Phoenix, Arizona, with his dog, Hershey, an organic garden, his woodshop, and his dream kitchen.
+Eric lives in Phoenix, Arizona, with his chocolate Lab, Chaco, an organic garden, his woodshop, and his dream kitchen.
 He is also a bread maker and has 120-year-old sourdough starter that has its own story.

 Eric is the Communications Manager for city of Phoenix Community and Economic Development Department.
 His career marries his experience as a journalist and writer with three decades of experience as an economic developer, and city and county planner.